deliasi/cse15l-lab-reports/LabReport3.md

         One reason, she said, is a due to a limited budget. said.
 "This is really going to push us forward."

-In this example, "to" is found many times within our text and, therefore, we see many lines printed in our ouput.
+In this example, "to" is found many times within our text and, therefore, we see many lines printed in our ouput that each contain "to".

         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -w 'out' Pro_Bono_Services.txt
         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -w 'on' Pro_Bono_Services.txt